 .uk domain names

-Nominet are the registry for all .uk domain names and have arranged these into a structure reminiscent of the early days of domain names.
+Nominet is the registry for all .uk domain names and has arranged these domain types into a structure reminiscent of the early days of domain names.

 - .org.uk – For non-commercial organisations.
 Like the .co.uk domain name, this is a ‘fully open’ domain name where the usual conditions for registering a domain name apply.
 This is useful for charities, trades unions, political parties, community groups, educational councils, professional institutions, etc.

-- .ltd.uk – These domain names are restricted.
+- .ltd.uk – These domain types are restricted.
 To qualify the domain name must match the company name as registered with Companies house.

 - .plc.uk – As with .ltd.uk but specifically for public limited companies.